W8CUL/Training-Manuals/Other/EMCOMM-Committee.md

 - 27.01.2025 - Emailed with finalized meeting time
 	- Tuesday 2000 or Sunday 1900 with alternating meeting by meeting to include every one in the group
 	- Set a dead line for individual plan submission as 07.02.2025
-	- Set the first meeting on 09.02.2025 - Scheduled the zoom and added to the
+	- Set the first meeting on 09.02.2025 - Scheduled the zoom and added to the calendar

 ---
 ## 09.02.2025